Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Discussions

 \subsection{Limitations and Future Work}

 Our adaptive difficulty prediction framework currently relies on randomly sampling a reference set of $K$ questions at each selection step.
 While effective, the quality of the reference set can influence prediction performance.
-In principle, one could improve prediction performance by selecting a more diverse reference set that better covers the dataset.
+In principle, one could improve prediction performance by selecting a more diverse reference set that better covers the training set.
 Building on this idea, a natural extension is to fix a shared set of $K$ reference questions (with sufficient coverage) across training, re-evaluating their adaptive difficulty at each selection step.

 Moreover, while we demonstrate the effectiveness of experience replay in the GRPO setting, our current strategy is relatively straightforward: we randomly replay rollouts associated with questions whose average reward across all rollouts is neither 0 nor 1.
-A promising direction for further improving efficiency is to incorporate more principled strategies, such as drawing inspiration from prioritized experience replay~\citep{schaul2016prioritizedexperiencereplay,zhang2017deeper}.
+A promising direction for further improving efficiency is to incorporate more principled replay strategies, such as those inspired \textit{prioritized experience replay}~\citep{schaul2016prioritizedexperiencereplay,zhang2017deeper}.

+Another potential extension of our method lies in the construction of input embeddings for difficulty prediction.
+Specifically, instead of relying solely on the question text, one could incorporate reference solutions to enrich the representation.
+Preliminary experiments suggest that including reference solutions can slightly improve the accuracy of adaptive difficulty prediction.
+However, this approach may have limited applicability in practice, as reference solutions are not available for all datasets (e.g., DeepScaler and ORZ).

+Finally, we note that generating rollouts for the reference set can introduce nontrivial computational overhead, especially when the reference size is large.
+To mitigate this, we reuse rollouts from reference questions whose predicted difficulty is near 0.5, effectively incorporating them into training.
+This strategy reduces rollout generation cost by 4–12\% per step while maintaining final performance.